 Hardware Designer, Imagine Communications, North York, ON, January 2016 – April 2016

-Assisted on VHDL design and simulation for Xilinx-based FPGAs that focused on real-time audio and video processing
+Assisted with VHDL design and simulation for Xilinx-based FPGAs centered around real-time audio and video processing

-Revised and updated electrical schematics to replace an IC on existing production boards, following through on testing and verification of successful redesign
+Revised and updated electrical schematics to replace an IC on an existing production board, then tested and verified the successful redesign

+Analyzed and debugged a defective board through examining the schematic, probing using a multimeter, and logical circuit troubleshooting

-Conducted SFP compliance testing on pre-production boards, as well as wrote the associated formal compliance reports
+Conducted SFP+ compliance testing on pre-production boards, as well as wrote the associated formal compliance reports

 Junior Engineer, Kepstrum Inc, Concord, ON, May 2015 – August 2015

-Led development of a major Windows application meant to facilitate internal engineering processes, completing a working prototype within two months of development
+Led development of a major Windows application meant to facilitate internal engineering processes, completing a working prototype in less than two months

 Contributed to software and test stand HMI development on-site at Kepstrum’s technical facilities in Austria

-Initiated changes to existing business practices through the introduction of a revision control system as well as a centralized knowledgebase for the company
+Initiated changes to existing business practices through the introduction of a formal revision control system as well as a centralized knowledgebase for the company

 Student Computing Consultant, University of Waterloo Information Systems and Technology Department, Waterloo, ON, April 2014 – April 2015

-Acted in the same capacity as a Junior Technical Support Specialist, providing front-line technical support and services to the University community during off-peak hours
+Worked part-time during school in the same capacity as a Junior Technical Support Specialist, providing front-line technical support and services to the university community during off-peak hours

 Software Systems Analyst, BlackBerry Limited, Waterloo, ON, Sept.
 2014 – Dec.
 2014

-Administrated and provided support to employees on different systems such as JIRA, Git, Perforce, Integrity, and other proprietary internal tools
+Administrated and supported employees on different systems such as JIRA, Git, Perforce, Integrity, and other proprietary internal tools

-Took ownership of an existing BlackBerry 10 app, improving and updating it for newer versions of the OS
+Took ownership of the development of an existing BlackBerry 10 app, improving and updating it for newer versions of the OS through fixing bugs and introducing new features that capitalized on the capabilities of newer devices

-Developed a new internal Android application to fill an existing need, successfully learning Android development basics in parallel to regular duties of the job
+Developed an internal Android app to fill an existing need within the company, successfully learning Android development basics in parallel to regular duties of the job

 Junior Technical Support Specialist, University of Waterloo Information Systems and Technology Department, Waterloo, ON, Jan.
 2014 – April 2014